kgxsz/devops-101/part-three/README.md

 #### The inventory file

 Given that Ansible runs from your local machine and configures target instances remotely, we need to tell it where those target instances are.
 To this end, we use an `inventory` file to list our remote instances that we intend to configure.
-We won't be setting up DNS in this workshop, so we're going to need an ugly manual step to take the IP addresses we obtained from the Cloudformation outputs, and put them into the `inventory` file.
+We won't be setting up DNS in this workshop, so we're going to need an ugly manual step to take the IP addresses we obtained from the CloudFormation outputs, and put them into the `inventory` file.

 - open `part-three/infrastructure/configuration/inventory` in your favourite editor
-- copy the IP addresses you got from the Cloudformation outputs like so:
+- copy the IP addresses you got from the CloudFormation outputs like so:

     ```
     [ci-master]